How to Make a Telegram Bot in Python

 Conclusion

-Telegram offers a very convenient API for developers, allowing them to extend its use beyond end-to-end communication, we've seen through this tutorial how it can be used to implement a bot having multiple states.
+Telegram offers a very convenient API for developers, allowing them to extend its use beyond end-to-end communication.
+We've seen through this tutorial how it can be used to implement a bot with multiple states.

 I advise you to learn more about the API features it offers, how to handle images and files sent from users, payments, and much more.